milesj/optimal/website/docs/index.md

 slug: /
 ---

-A system for building and validating defined object structures, like argument options, configuration files, data bags, validation fields, and more!
-Runs checks in development and strips checks in production using dead code elimination.
+Optimal is a system for building and validating defined object structures, like argument options, configuration files, data bags, validation fields, and many more, using typed schemas.

 - Recursively builds and validates nested structures.
 - Supports common data types.